 The Audit Committee has the authority to select, determine the compensation paid to, and replace the Company's independent registered public accounting firm.
-PricewaterhouseCoopers LLP was the Company's auditor for the first quarter of fiscal 2017.
-The Audit Committee selected Deloitte & Touche LLP starting in the second quarter of fiscal 2017 as the Company's independent registered public accounting firm.
-During the fiscal year ended May 31, 2020, Deloitte & Touche LLP acted as, and continues to act as, the Company's auditor.
+During the fiscal year ended May 31, 2022, Deloitte & Touche LLP acted as, and continues to act as, the Company's auditor.

 The Charter provides that the Audit Committee shall always consist of not less than three members, all of whom must be independent directors.
 No member of the Audit Committee may serve on the Audit Committees of more than two other public companies unless the Board determines that such simultaneous service would not impair the ability of such director to serve effectively on the Audit Committee, and discloses this determination in the proxy statement.
-To carry out its responsibilities, the Audit Committee met eleven times, either in person or by telephone, during fiscal year 2020.
+To carry out its responsibilities, the Audit Committee met ten times, either in person or by telephone, during fiscal year 2022.

-Prior to the issuance of the fiscal year 2020 financial statements, the Audit Committee met with management and with Deloitte & Touche LLP to review the financial statements and to discuss significant accounting issues and policies.
+Prior to the issuance of the fiscal year 2022 financial statements, the Audit Committee met with management and with Deloitte & Touche LLP to review the financial statements and to discuss significant accounting issues and policies.
 Management advised the Audit Committee that the Company's consolidated financial statements were prepared in accordance with accounting principles generally accepted in the United States of America.
 The Audit Committee's review included discussion with Deloitte & Touche LLP of matters that are required to be discussed pursuant to Statement on Auditing Standards No. 16, "Communications with Audit Committees," as adopted by the Public Company Accounting Oversight Board, or PCAOB.